 (a) Eligibility standards.
-An eligible small business is an independent, for-profit business concern that performs a commercially useful business function, whose gross 1 2 income is receipts are within the standards as defined in section 2-80.21 above and 3 who has been in business for at least one (1) year or whose owner has a certificate of 4 small business competency issued by the Small Business Development Center, Palm 5 Beach Resource Center, Palm Beach State CollegeCommunity College or other office 6 of Small Business Assistance approved courses.
+An eligible small business is an independent, for-profit business concern that performs a commercially useful business function, whose gross income is receipts are within the standards as defined in section 2-80.21 above and who has been in business for at least one (1) year or whose owner has a certificate of small business competency issued by the Small Business Development Center, Palm Beach Resource Center, Palm Beach State College Community College or other office of Small Business Assistance approved courses.
 A small business must behave a domiciled in Palm Beach County in order to be eligible to participate.
-An eligible small 7 8 business for this program shall be an independent business.
-Recognition of the business as a separate legal entity for tax or corporate purposes is not necessarily 9 10 sufficient for recognition as a small business.
-In determining whether a potential small 11 business is an independent business, the county shall consider all relevant factors, 12 including but not limited to, the date the business was established, the adequacy of its 13 resources for the type of work specified, relationships with affiliates and subsidiaries, and the degree to which financial, equipment leasing and other relationships with other 14 15 businesses vary from established industry practices.
-An eligible small business for this 16 program must perform a commercially useful business function.
-If there has been a 17 recent change in ownership of the business, a review of whether the acquisition of the 18 business was done pursuant to an arm's length transaction will also be considered in 19 determining independence of the business.
+An eligible small business for this program shall be an independent business.
+Recognition of the business as a separate legal entity for tax or corporate purposes is not necessarily sufficient for recognition as a small business.
+In determining whether a potential small business is an independent business, the county shall consider all relevant factors, including but not limited to, the date the business was established, the adequacy of its resources for the type of work specified, relationships with affiliates and subsidiaries, and the degree to which financial, equipment leasing and other relationships with other businesses vary from established industry practices.
+An eligible small business for this program must perform a commercially useful business function.
+If there has been a recent change in ownership of the business, a review of whether the acquisition of the business was done pursuant to an arm's length transaction will also be considered in determining independence of the business.

 (b) Commercially useful business function.
-A small business is considered to 20 21 perform a commercially useful business function when it is responsible for execution of 22 a distinct element of work of a contract and carrying out its responsibilities by actually 23 performing, managing and supervising the work performed.
-Businesses who merely act 24 as a conduit do not perform a commercially useful business function and will not be 25 eligible for certification as a SBE.
-In determining whether a business performs a 26 commercially useful business function, consideration will include, but not be limited to 27 whether the business adds a value to the product or service provided; whether the 28 business has a distributorship agreement with the manufacturer of goods supplied; whether the business takes possession of the product or service provided; whether the 29 30 business warrants the product or service provided; whether the business maintains sufficient storage space to keep the product in inventory; whether the business maintains sufficient inventory to meet the requirements of its contracts; whether the business provides the product or service to the public or other business other than a governmental agency.
+A small business is considered to perform a commercially useful business function when it is responsible for execution of a distinct element of work of a contract and carrying out its responsibilities by actually performing, managing and supervising the work performed.
+Businesses who merely act as a conduit do not perform a commercially useful business function and will not be eligible for certification as a SBE.
+In determining whether a business performs a commercially useful business function, consideration will include, but not be limited to whether the business adds a value to the product or service provided; whether the business takes possession of the product or service provided; whether the business takes possession of the product or service provided; whether the business maintains sufficient storage space to keep the product in inventory; whether the business maintains sufficient inventory to meet the requirements of its contracts; whether the business provides the product or service to the public or other business other than a governmental agency.